AdrienMatricon/cocotte/README.md

 > they are also mostly optimized to solve one big linear program instead of repeatedly solving small ones as we do here,
 > and they tend to return error codes ("not singular" for Soplex and "numerical difficulties" for GLPK)
 > when an optimal solution could be found.
 As they do not seem to return error codes on the same problems,
-> I am currently using mostly Soplex, and calling GLPK when it fails, which is ugly.
+> I am currently using mostly Soplex, and calling GLPK when it fails, which is ugly
+> (and to make things worse, Soplex prints error messages when it fails).

 > If you happen to know a reliable Linear Program solving library that I could use instead of Soplex and GLPK,
 > please send me a message (especially if it is under a non-restrictive license like BSD),